Multan: Motorways and highways

-Construction of the M3 motorway also at a cost of approximately $1.5 billion, and was launched in November 2015 The motorway is branch off of the M-4 motorway and connects Lahore to the M-4 at Abdul Hakeem.
-The M4 is now operational.
+The National Highway 70, or the N-70, is one of the National Highways of Pakistan.
+It runs from the city of Multan in Punjab to the town of Qilla Saifullah via Dera Ghazi Khan, and Loralai and further to Quetta in Balochistan province.
+Its total length is 440 kilometres (270 mi) divided into 254 kilometres (158 mi) in Balochistan and the remaining 186 km (116 mi) in the Punjab.
+It is maintained and operated by Pakistan's National Highway Authority.

-Rail
+Railways

 Multan is connected by rail with all parts of the country and lies on the main track between Karachi, Peshawar, Lahore and Quetta.
 The Main Line-1 Railway that links Karachi and Peshawar passes through Multan district is being overhauled as part of the China Pakistan Economic Corridor.
 As part of the project, railways will be upgraded to permit train travel at speeds of up to 160 kilometres per hour, versus the average 60 to 105 km per hour speed currently possible on existing track, The project is divided into three phases, with the Peshawar to Multan portion to be completed as part of the project's first phase by 2018, and the entire project is expected to be complete by 2021.

 From Multan, links to Khanewal, Lodhran and Muzafargarh are offered by rail.
 Multan Cantonment railway station is the main railway station of Multan.